navcoin/navcoin-org/content/community-fund/index.en.md

 date: 2018-03-20T07:41:22+13:01
 draft: false
 type: "default"
-description: "The NavCoin community fund is a pool of NAV that's set aside to help kickstart community projects and  incentivise the ongoing development of NavCoin."
+description: "The Navcoin community fund is a pool of NAV that's set aside to help kickstart community projects and  incentivise the ongoing development of Navcoin."
 ---
 <section class="cf-hero">
     <div class="grid-container">
         <div class="text-container">
             <h1 style="font-weight: 600; margin-bottom:35px;">Community Fund</h1>
-            <p>NavCoin is built by the community, for the community.
-Being an open-source project that ran no premine or ICO - NavCoin’s Community Fund enables anyone to get paid by the network for their contribution to the ecosystem. </p>
+            <p>Navcoin is built by the community, for the community.
+Being an open-source project that ran no premine or ICO - Navcoin’s Community Fund enables anyone to get paid by the network for their contribution to the ecosystem. </p>
         </div>
         <img src="/images/community-fund/cfu-hero.png" alt="Hero image">
     </div>